omnipenguin/jrevolver/README.md

 }
 ```

-The value of the --mapContent property (the array) becomes the value of endsUpAnArray (for that permutation).
-We are also excluding the permutation indexed by --mapKey "ggH"
+The value of the `--mapContent` property (the array) becomes the value of endsUpAnArray (for that permutation).
+We are also excluding the permutation indexed by `--mapKey` "ggH".

 ### --include

---include allows you to combine multiple JSON files
+`--include` allows you to combine multiple JSON files

-#### Simple Use
+#### Simple Use with DEFAULTS

 `includes/metaData.json`
 ```